beoite/GenMemCache/README.md

 <p>
-    A generic in memory cache
+    A generic least recently used in memory cache
 </p>

 <p>